NatronGitHub/Natron/libs/exprtk/readme.txt

  (09) The  life-time of  objects registered  with or  created from  a
-      specific symbol-table must span  at least the life-time  of the compiled expressions which utilize objects, such as  variables, of that  symbol-table, otherwise  the result  will be undefined behavior.
+      specific symbol-table must span  at least the life-time  of the compiled expressions which utilise objects, such as  variables, of that  symbol-table, otherwise  the result  will be undefined behavior.